BasileiosKal/dif-bbs-signature-api/API_2/draft-bbs-signatures.md

 - signed (OPTIONAL), a list of tuples containing a generator (point on G1), a non-zero scalar mod r representing a message (see above for requirements).
-- revealedIndexes (OPTIONAL), a list of distinct integers in ascending order, in the range 1 to length(signed) (see above for requirements).
+- revealedIndexes (OPTIONAL), a list of distinct integers, in the range 1 to length(signed), in ascending order (see above for requirements).

 Parameters: